skrattaren/apf.rst/apf.rst

 - [p.
 36/27] "'Give me four fried rats.' [...]
 'You mean rat heads or rat legs?'
 'No. Four fried rats.'"

-  This is a spoof of the restaurant scene in "`The Blues Brothers`_".
+  This is a spoof of the restaurant scene in **The Blues Brothers**.
 Jake orders "Four fried chickens and a coke", and the waitress (Aretha Franklin) asks him whether he'd like chicken wings or legs, etc. Even the "best damn fried rat in the city" is a direct paraphrase of a Blues